-As stated in the amended SOJ, dated September 1, 2023, this development will provide a new housing option for senior residents in Prince George's County, in close proximity to non-age-restricted dwelling units.
+As stated in the amended SOJ, dated June 9, 2023, this development will provide a new housing option for senior residents in Prince George's County, in close proximity to non-age-restricted dwelling units.
 This development proposal aligns with the County's Comprehensive Housing Strategy, which seeks to support elderly households and provide a diverse set of housing opportunities.
 Staff find that the property's sole single-family use is sufficient to support the needs of the retirement-aged community.
 The use provided allows for home ownership with recreational amenities that include a community pavilion, a community garden, a sitting plaza, and trails.
 Dog waste stations have also been provided, in lieu of a dog park.
 Conditions have been included herein, requiring the applicant to provide details for the on-site furniture that will be utilized within the community pavilion and demonstrate the locations of the dog waste stations on the special exception plan, with relevant site details.

-(ii) The proposed use will not adversely affect the character of the surrounding residential community; and development, with the exception of the alternative compliance, which is discussed in Finding 9.
+(ii) The proposed use will not adversely affect the character of the surrounding residential community; and provided on-site to reduce the visual impact of the development, with the exception of the alternative compliance, which is discussed in Finding 9.
 Representative architecture has been provided.
-The applicant has submitted a Visibility Impact Exhibit, which demonstrates end units that will have high, moderate, or low visibility.
+The applicant has submitted a Visibility Impact Exhibit, which demonstrates end units that will be either highly visible or moderately visible.
 The exhibit includes four conditions which are acceptable to staff and are included herein.
 However, an additional condition has been provided herein requiring that all end units be considered moderately visible.
 This condition will provide architectural consistency, as all end units will have full brick or other masonry material at least up to the water table.
-Staff find that the age-restricted single-family attached dwelling use integrates into the fabric of the existing low-to moderate-density residential community.
+Staff find that the age-restricted single-family attached dwelling use integrates into the fabric of the existing low- to moderate-density residential community.
 The proposed development and planned retirement community use, as conditioned, will not adversely affect the character of the surrounding residential community.

 The proposed planned retirement community site layout with 57 age-restricted single-family attached dwelling units has been designed to minimize the number of rear-facing single-family attached units along Springfield Road.
-The proposal also ensures that adequate landscape buffering is provided on-site to reduce the visual impact of the
+The proposal also ensures that adequate landscape buffering is